iegorov/refactoring-in-action/README.md

 - How to make complex systems easier to understand and maintain.
 - Best practices for sustainable code refactoring.

+## View the Presentation Online
+You can view the presentation online at [https://iegorov.github.io/refactoring-in-action/](https://iegorov.github.io/refactoring-in-action/).

 ## How to Run the Slides
 1. Clone this repository:
    ```bash